kvong/kvong/README.md

 ### I'm a Computer Science Graduate and a lifelong student!
 - 🔭 I’m currently working on a React PokeDex (75% finished)!
-- 🌱 I’m currently learning anything that arouse my interest!
+- 🌱 I’m currently learning anything that catch my interest!
 - ⚡ Fun fact: I love to workout, throw/make knives, and cook.